 Fishing and UV Protection

 Anglers that spend long days on the water are getting bombarded by UV rays.
-Not only from the blazing orb in the sky but also by UV rays reflecting off of the surface.
+Not only from the blazing orb in the sky but also from UV rays reflecting off of the surface.

 Many of us have also gone through terrible sunburns, and for me personally, I just dealt with it as part of the trade for years.
 I would become incredibly tan over the course of the season, with the standard ghost-white sunglasses face, or as I can it, “reverse raccoon eyes”.